 The Center for Behavior and Health is building a community of scholars and clinicians at Johns Hopkins to tackle one of medicine’s biggest challenges in the 21st century: changing behavior to prevent and better manage illness.
 Led by, and with generous support from, the Departments of Medicine and Psychiatry and Behavioral Sciences, this collaborative Center brings together individuals from diverse academic and clinical backgrounds to better understand the impact of sleep, obesity, and sedentary behavior, among other health behaviors, on the prevention and management of a wide range of chronic health conditions.

-As medicine continues to make strides in understanding the genomic, proteomic, cellular and physiologic mechanisms of major diseases such as cardiovascular disease, cancer, metabolic disorders, and immunological diseases, the role of behavior in the development, maintenance, and trajectory of these diseases remain poorly integrated into healthcare and disease prevention programs.
+As medicine continues to make strides in understanding the genomic, proteomic, cellular and physiologic mechanisms of major diseases such as cardiovascular disease, cancer, metabolic disorders, and immunological diseases, the role of behavior in the development, maintenance, and trajectory of these diseases remains poorly integrated into disease prevention and healthcare programs.

-This interdisciplinary endeavor is led by the Departments of Medicine, Pediatrics, and Psychiatry and Behavioral Sciences.
-Sleep, obesity, and sedentary lifestyles are the focus of our initial energies.
-We host visiting scholars and organize lectures, make grants for research projects by Hopkins faculty and staff, and are developing this website to soon be a toolbox of behavioral resources for providers and patients within the institution.
+We host visiting scholars and organize lectures, provide grants for research projects by Hopkins faculty and staff, and are developing this website to soon be a toolbox of behavioral resources for providers and patients within the institution.